 First make the peanut butter ice cream

 Combine the cream, peanut butter, brown sugar, vanilla essence and salt in a large bowl.
-Beat with a hand beater or stand mixture until its thick and resembles whipped cream.
+Beat with a hand beater or stand mixer until it's thick and resembles whipped cream.

-Chill in the fridge untill nice and cold, at least three or four hours.
+Chill in the fridge until nice and cold, at least three or four hours.

-If you’re using a self churning ice cream machine like my cuisinart turn it on at least ten minutes before churning to chill the machine down.
+If you're using a self-churning ice cream machine like my Cuisinart turn it on for at least ten minutes before churning to chill the machine down.

 To make the raspberry jelly

 Add raspberries, sugar and jam set if using to a small saucepan.
-Simmer for five to ten minutes until raspberries breakdown and jelly starts to thicken.
+Simmer for five to ten minutes until the raspberries break down and the jelly starts to thicken.

 Remove from heat and cool.
-If a smoother jelly is desired, strain jelly.
+If a smoother jelly is desired, strain the jelly.
 As the jelly cools it will become thick and difficult to strain.
-You may need to to work at it (good for those arm musels!).
-Try using the back of plastic cup to help get the mix through, other wise for a more chuncky jelly leave the seeds in.
+You may need to work at it (good for those arm muscles!).
+Try using the back of a plastic cup to help get the mix through, otherwise, for a more chunky jelly leave the seeds in.

-Chill in fridge, then transfer to a piping bag to assemble ice cream (optional)
+Chill in the fridge, then transfer to a piping bag to assemble ice cream (optional)